aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 A suspended OU is created to act as a container for end-of-life accounts or accounts with suspected credential leakage.
 The `DenyAll` SCP is applied, which prevents all control-plane API operations from taking place by any account principal.

 ### Mandatory Accounts
-The Accelerator Architecture is an opinionated design, which partly manifests in the accounts that are deemed mandatory within the Organization.
+The *AWS Secure Environment Architecture* is an opinionated design, which partly manifests in the accounts that are deemed mandatory within the Organization.
 The following accounts are assumed to exist, and each has an important function with respect to the goals of the overall Architecture (mandatory in red)

 ![Mandatory Accounts](./images/accounts.png)

 #### Master
 As discussed above, the master account functions as the root of the AWS Organization, the billing aggregator, attachment point for SCPs.
 Workloads are not intended to run in this account.

-**Note:** Customers deploying the Accelerator Architecture via the AWS Secure Environment Accelerator tool will deploy into this account.
+**Note:** Customers deploying the *AWS Secure Environment Architecture* via the [AWS Secure Environment Accelerator][accel_tool] will deploy into this account.
 See the [Operations Guide][ops_guide] for more details.

 #### Perimeter
 The perimeter account, and in particular the perimeter VPC therein, functions as the single point of ingress/egress from the PBMM cloud environment to the public internet and/or on-premises network.
 This provides a central point of network control through which all workload-generated traffic, ingress and egress, must transit.
 The perimeter VPC hosts next-generation firewall instances that provide security services such as virus scanning, malware protection, intrusion protection, TLS inspection, and web application firewall functionality.
 More details on can be found in the Networking section of this document.